 How Should You Expose for the Highlights?

 There are two approaches you can use for exposing for the highlights.
-With the first method you’ll lock the exposure in position.
+With the first method you’ll lock the

 With the second method, you’ll manually underexpose the photo.